Requirements & Information

 Issues to be Referred to Magistrate Hudson

 Unless an objection to the Magistrate is on file, the following issues must be referred to the Magistrate.
 The scheduling attorney shall submit a Family Division “Order of Referral to Magistrate” setting forth the issue(s) to be referred.
 A motion is not required.
-Visit Magistrate Hudson’s Biography page for requirements.
+Review Magistrate Hudson’s requirements.

 Issues Not to be Referred to Magistrate Hudson